Photo by James Emmerman

 Nemens grew up in Seattle and received her bachelor’s degree from Brown University, where she studied art history and studio art.
 She completed an MFA degree in fiction at Louisiana State University.
 As an illustrator, she’s collaborated with Harvey Pekar, published her work in The New Yorker, and her watercolor portraits of every woman in congress were featured across the web and on national TV.
 Her short stories have appeared in Blackbird (Tarumoto Prize winner), Esquire, n+1, The Iowa Review, Hobart, and The Gettysburg Review.
 She lives in New York and remains a Mariners fan.

-NPR with Scott Simon (interview)
+NPR with Scott Simon (radio)

 So Many Damn Books (podcast)